Wednesday, April 10, 2013

 The Heavy Vehicle Driver Fact Sheet number 4 clearly states:

-Using a mobile phone while driving is mentioned specifically and repeatedly.
-Texting while driving is deemed so dangerous that it carries a penalty of 3 demerit points and fine of $330 even when stopped at traffic lights.
+so dangerous that it carries a penalty of 3 demerit points and fine of $330 even when stopped at traffic lights.
 Compare the combined elements of manual, visual and cognitive distractions present while texting to the equally distracting task of taking 'selfies' while driving.
-The Australian landscape is wonderful, beautiful and inspiring, but for safety's sake, history has proven there is a significant risk of killing yet another innocent person while a fully-laden truck hurtles along at 110 kilometres and hour and uses 30 metres-a-second of life-saving stopping distance.
+The Australian landscape is wonderful, beautiful and inspiring, but for safety's sake, history has proven there is a significant risk of killing yet another innocent person while a fully-laden truck hurtles along at 100 kilometres an hour and uses 30 metres-a-second of life-saving stopping distance.

 References: